 A new cell phone policy has been adopted per the Richmond County School System.
-The policy will be followed and consequences enforced written.
-Cell phone use is not permitted on campus at Belair Elementary School.
-If a student has been instructed to carry a cell phone by a parent/guardian, it should remain off and, in the student's, bookbag during school hours and on campus.
-A student will be subject to disciplinary action per the cell phone policy and Code of Conduct, including, but not limited to, in-school suspension, out-of-school suspension, or expulsion, if the student utilizes a pager, cell phone or other electronic device to engage in inappropriate use of technology.
+The policy will be followed and consequences enforced.
+Cell phone use by students is not permitted on campus at Belair Elementary School.
+If a student has been instructed to carry a cell phone by a parent/guardian, it should remain off and, in the student's bookbag during school hours and while on campus to avoid consequences.
+A student will be subject to disciplinary action per the cell phone policy and Code of Conduct, including, but not limited to in-school suspension, out-of-school suspension, or expulsion, if the student utilizes a pager, cell phone or other electronic device to engage in inappropriate use of technology.
 The following are some examples of inappropriate use of technology: